-Driving to your ski destination this winter could be the easy answer to many a holiday dilemma.
+Driving to the Alps this winter could be the easy answer to many a holiday dilemma.

 First off, if there’s two or more of you, it’s likely to be cheaper than going by air, and if you’re concerned about the environment, you’ll be doing less damage there too.

 Secondly, you can, within the limits of space, forget those baggage restrictions and pile in as much gear as you need.
 You won’t have to think about all the endless loading and unloading either, and there are no charges for suitcases or for carrying skis or boards, of course.

 Thirdly, you can travel at your own pace, maybe see a bit of the country as you travel, and can time your trips to arrive just before all the poor punters on the transfer coach and leave at your leisure rather than at some awful 5am coach pick-up.
 Time it right and you can fit in 8 days’ skiing on a week’s holiday if you like.

 Then there are the many smaller benefits – the chance to stock up in the hypermarket before you arrive and avoid the high prices in the resort’s mini markets, or to stop off and see a bit of the country en route, to name but a few.

 Depending on where you live in the UK and where you’re heading, the driving time can be as little as 7 hours, though for most in southern Britain it’s likely to be 10 to 12 to the closest resorts, plus stops.

 But there is a swathe of practical, safety and legal requirements to be met by the driver, and it’s important to ensure you’re fully prepared and protected before you set off driving to the Alps.